renatodellosso/dev-takehome-spr25/notes.md

 # Notes

-- You can check DB connection with the `GET /api/status/` endpoint.
+- You can check the DB connection with the `GET /api/status/` endpoint.
 - Run tests with `npm run test`.
 Tests are in the `test` directory, which mirrors the `src` directory structure (`src/a/b.ts` is tested by `test/a/b.test.ts`).
 Describe blocks use `.name` so that functions can be renamed easily.
 - Running `npm run test` might take a minute the first time; it has to download a MongoDB binary for the in-memory MongoDB server that tests use.
 I don't love this, but I didn't find a better way to test API routes.
+I tried mocking the mongo.ts module, but Jest had trouble with transforming the `bson` module.
+- There's no clean separation between unit and integration tests here.
+The API tests are effectively integration tests, but the other tests are unit tests.
+If I had more time, I'd rather have unit tests and full end-to-end tests with something like Playwright, and have a clean division between the two.
+Irrespective of workload, integration tests that test only certain parts of the stack are lower on my priority list than E2E and unit tests.
+I think there is value in testing the integration between units, but I suspect E2E tests would catch most of the issues that integration tests would also catch, and unit tests would provide the most utility for isolating the causes of bugs.
+Though, if I'm really minimal on tests, but am willing to spend more effort on setup, I'd just have E2E tests since the mocking for true unit tests can be tedious.
+Since I've only done the back-end, I don't see value in E2E tests since Jest can test the API just fine.
 - Dates are saved as ISO strings to avoid problems with Mongo saving dates as strings.
 I'm not 100% sure how I feel about this choice.
+- API routes are not wrapped in try/catch blocks, since Next.js automatically returns a 500 Internal Server Error for uncaught exceptions.
 - PUT /api/request returns a JSON object, like so:

 ```json